Wing of Offices

 The bulk of the excavation was done 1989-1991, when archaeologists uncovered the remains of the Wing and part of the yard in front of it.
 They found the original brick floors, stone hearths, wall foundations, and a stone retaining wall, as well as thousands of artifacts from Jefferson’s time.

 The architectural remains and artifacts showed that the wing was 100 feet long and nearly 23 feet wide, with a covered passageway along its southern face.
 The evidence also indicated how the wing was used.
 A narrow L-shaped space, open to the south, separated the house from the first full room.
 This first room was unheated, and may have served as storage.
-Next came a kitchen, a cook’s room (that may have doubled as a laundry), and a smokehouse.
+Next came a kitchen, a laundry, and a smokehouse.

 Artifacts retrieved from the excavation include: a fork with a bone handle, dyed green in imitation of jade, Chinese porcelain tea and coffee wares, and English transfer-printed plates.